gabstopper/smc-python/smc/docs/pages/session.rst

 	session.login()
 	session.logout()

-.. note:: It is possible to override the location of .smcrc by using the 'altpath' argument in
+.. note:: It is possible to override the location of .smcrc by using the 'alt_filepath' argument in
           the login constructor.

 .. code-block:: python

-   session.login(altpath='/home/somedir/test')
+   session.login(alt_filepath='/home/somedir/test')

 Environment Variables
 *********************